 UPDATED May 7, 2019

-(Editor’s note: The City Plan Commission unanimously endorsed the Plaza Hotel redevelopment plan Wednesday, which also was supported by Historic KC and neighborhood groups The project will include two separate hotel flags within the Marriott brand.
+(Editor’s note: The City Plan Commission unanimously endorsed the Plaza Hotel redevelopment plan Wednesday, which also was supported by Historic KC and neighborhood groups The project will include two separate hotel flags, an Aloft and a Tribute Portfolio, within the Marriott brand.

 The project previously has been approved for a Community Improvement District with a 1 percent sales tax assessment to help its financing, no other incentives will be used.
 The lead developers are Joe Morrison and Chuck Mackay of Capital Management, other developers include Robb Heinenman and Greg Maday.